-We’ve talked a lot about the importance of employee engagement, but employee empowerment is a key predictor of engagement (and other outcomes) — it’s also different from engagement.
+We’ve talked a lot about the importance of employee well-being and engagement, but employee empowerment in the workplace is a key predictor of engagement (and other outcomes) — it’s also different from engagement.
 More companies now understand that when you give employees more responsibility and power, it can actually benefit both the people and the business.

 In fact, according to the Harvard Business Review, research has shown that, “when employees feel empowered at work, it’s associated with stronger job performance, job satisfaction and commitment to the organization.”

-Employee empowerment can be defined in a number of ways.
-It’s about accountability and trust.
+People define employee empowerment in a number of ways.
+We believe employee empowerment is about accountability and trust.
 It’s when you give employees a certain degree of autonomy and responsibility for decision-making in their daily work.
 But it’s more than just that.
 When you empower employees to step up, make their own decisions and pave their own path to success, you create a better workplace culture.

 Empowered employees are loyal, committed and potentially more productive.
-When employees are given the tools and resources needed to successfully manage or lead their own projects, work toward their goals and drive their own career, the benefits are endless.
+When employees have the tools and resources to successfully manage or lead their own projects, work toward their goals and drive their own career, the benefits are endless.